eth-applied-research-group/blog/content/post/geth-block-access-list.md

 ## Measurement setup

-A modified version of geth, and lighthouse CL.
+Then analysis was conducted using a modified version of Geth (linked below) with an unmodified Lighthouse consensus client.
 We use a modest hardware setup, closer to an average home node.

 ### Hardware